 Any holder of shares of common stock that held such shares as of the Series C Record Date received a dividend of one one-thousandth (1/1,000th) of a share of Series C Preferred Stock for each share of common stock held by such holder, and is deemed to have the voting power attributable to both its shares of common stock and Series C Preferred Stock for purposes of the Annual Meeting.
 Any holder that purchased any shares of common stock in the open market after the Series C Record Date and prior to the Annual Meeting Record Date also received one one-thousandth (1/1,000th) of a share of Series C Preferred Stock for each share of common stock purchased by such holder and is deemed to have the voting power attributable to both its shares of common stock and Series C Preferred Stock for purposes of the Annual Meeting.
-Conversely, the voting power held by any holder that sold any shares of common stock and Series C Preferred Stock after the Series C Record Date and prior to the Annual Meeting the voting power held by any holder that sold any shares of common stock and Series C Preferred Stock after the Series C Record Date and prior to the Annual Meeting Record Date is reduced in proportion to the number of shares of common stock and Series C Preferred Stock sold by such holder.
+Conversely, the voting power held by any holder that sold any shares of common stock and Series C Preferred Stock after the Series C Record Date and prior to the Annual Meeting Record Date is reduced in proportion to the number of shares of common stock and Series C Preferred Stock sold by such holder.

 The Initial Redemption will occur after the quorum call and before opening of the polls at the Annual Meeting.
 A holder's shares of Series C Preferred Stock will be redeemed in the Initial Redemption if (1) such holder does not submit a proxy to vote its shares of common stock and Series C Preferred Stock at the Annual Meeting (or revokes a submitted proxy prior to the Annual Meeting); and (2) such holder is not present at the Annual Meeting virtually in person or by proxy before opening of the polls at the Annual Meeting.
-If a holder is present at the Annual Meeting, such holder's Series C Preferred Stock shall not be redeemed in the Initial Redemption and shall be deemed outstanding for purposes of the Annual Meeting.
+If a holder is present at the Annual Meeting virtually in person or by proxy prior to the opening of the polls at the Annual Meeting, such holder's Series C Preferred Stock shall not be redeemed in the Initial Redemption and shall be deemed outstanding for purposes of the Annual Meeting.